-Foster Care is an important safety net service for approximately 300 children each day in Santa Cruz County.
-Foster Care provides a temporary safe haven for youth who cannot stay in their homes because of abuse, neglect or their parents’ inability to provide adequate care.
+Foster Care is an important safety net service for more than 300 children and youth per year in Santa Cruz County.
+Foster Care provides a temporary safe place for children and youth who cannot stay in their homes because of abuse, neglect or their parents’ inability to provide adequate care.

-Foster children can be any age and from any background.
-Foster homes are especially needed for sibling sets, teenagers and young adults.
+Children in foster care can be any age and from any background.
+Resource homes are especially needed for sibling sets, teenagers and young adults.
 We are also always on the lookout for loving caregivers for children with special medical, educational, behavioral, and/or emotional challenges.

-Sometimes, foster parents will provide permanent homes for children.
-If the court system determines that it is not safe to return a child to the birth parents, the foster family may have the option of either adopting the child or becoming the child’s long-term guardian.
+Sometimes, resource parents will provide permanent homes for children.
+If the court system determines that it is not safe to return a child to the birth parents, the resource family may have the option of either adopting the child or becoming the child’s long-term guardian.

 We are looking for people who will open their hearts to our children.
-Successful foster parents can be any one of us: single, married, divorced, with children or without children, LBGT, young or old, homeowner or renter.
-What’s important is your ability to provide a stable, loving home for children.
+Successful resource parents can be any one of us: single, married, divorced, with children or without children, LBGT, young or old, homeowner or renter.
+What’s important is your ability to provide a stable, loving home for children and youth.

 Foster Care Fact Sheet